 The difficulties of far distances between individuals in relationships is a key reason why people often tend to date those who live close to them.

-According to Verywellmind, a mental health awareness organization, the psychological “proximity principle” explains that two individuals living within a close physical distance to one another are more likely to form connections.
+Verywellmind, a mental health awareness organization, the psychological “proximity principle” explains that two individuals living within a close physical distance to one another are more likely to form connections.

 In other words, convenience is a key factor for many people when entering a relationship.